vikrantchaudharyy/mr_robot/hacking_notes.md

   - if error occur first time kill the command and run it again
   - do not test it from host machine as Fake access point is using internet from Host machine (NATNetwork), test it from another VM or another device (ex: phone)

-## Detecting/Prevention ARP Poisoning Attacks:
+## Detecting/Prevention ARP Poisoning Attacks

 - run command: arp -a
 - check if some other device in your network has same mac address as your router
- - use  tool  to detect : http://www.xarp.net/#download
+- use  tool  to detect : <http://www.xarp.net/#download>
   - **Using wireshark to detect suspicious activities in network**
   - wireshark -> preference -> protocols -> arp/rarp -> enable detect ARP request storms
   - give the device which is trying to discover all the device in the network and give notification
   - to verify : run command from another device : netdisconver